kstenerud/dogma/v1/dogma_v1.md

 Types become relevant in certain contexts, particularly when calling [functions](#functions) (which have restrictions on what types they accept and return).

-Custom types may be invented (or further invariants defined) when the standard types are insufficient (such as in the [unicode function](#unicode-function)), provided their textual representation doesn't cause parsing ambiguities with the Dogma grammar.

 ### Bits

 The bits type represents the set of possible bit sequences that can be matched at a particular point.